Tsmith5151/recommendation-systems/README.md

   similarities, the entire dataset needs to be loaded into memory.
 One solution would be to convert from a dense to a sparse matrix representation given that many of the rows have zero entries.
 Using implementation `sparse.csr_matrix` can be used as it's very memory efficient for storing sparse datasets.
+There would be minimal changes to the code as `sklearn.metrics.pairwise.cosine_similarity` supports a using sparse matrix directly.
 Secondly, collaborative filtering methods also do not work well when a new user is added and has minimal information (e.g. cold-start problem).

   One approach to help with scaling is applying matrix factorization (MF).
 This method helps decompose a high dimensional feature space into a set of latent